gramps-project/gramps-web-docs/docs/en/install_setup/chat.md

 ## Using a remote embedding API

 As an alternative to running a local Sentence Transformers model, you can use a remote OpenAI-compatible embedding API for semantic search.
-This is useful if you want to offload embedding computation to a separate service (e.g. [Ollama](https://ollama.com/)), use a cloud embedding provider (e.g. OpenAI), or avoid installing the Sentence Transformers and PyTorch dependencies.
+This is useful if you want to offload embedding computation to a separate service (e.g. [Ollama](https://ollama.com/)), use a cloud embedding provider (e.g. OpenAI), or avoid loading the Sentence Transformers and PyTorch libraries into memory.

 The remote API must be compatible with the [OpenAI embeddings endpoint](https://platform.openai.com/docs/api-reference/embeddings) (`/v1/embeddings`).